shauno/sesh/readme.md

 - Browse to: \
   http://127.0.0.1:8080

+The `node` container will run an `npm run watch` on the project and rebuild the JS and CSS when changes are detected.

+**@TODO:** Still need to create a proper deployment pipelineso the all the dependencies are built for production instead of dev

 ### Setup Environment Variables

 You can set your environment vars however you choose.
 Copying the `.env.sample` to `.env` and setting them is the simplest especially in dev.

+### Run Test Suite
+After following the setup steps above you should be able to run the test suite \
+`$ docker-compose exec app vendor/bin/phpunit`

 ### Import Regional Data